Steve Novotny, Libertarian Candidate for Governor; “Just a matter of time” before someone legalizes blacks stealing white farmers land “here in America.”

 This would be the same Libertarian Candidate for Governor who “claims tribes in South Dakota receive “cradle to grave” welfare.”

 Libertarians, you certainly have a great line up for your Gubernatorial candidates in 2018.
-I’m sure it will only set you all back 20 or 30 years in your recruitment efforts in South Dakota!
+I’m sure it will only set you all back 20 or 30 years in your recruitment efforts in South Dakota.